Zhangshu-Mao/Zhangshu-Mao.github.io/_posts/2021-10-09-tech_inequality.md

 ---

 ## Are we even trying?
 Of course!

-I'm not the only one who has realized this information inequality.
-There are plenty of people who are trying to resist this negative feedback.
+There are plenty of people who are trying to resist this negative feedback loop of techno-inequality.
-Open source community for example, is a very good start.
+Open source community like Wikipedia for example, is doing a very good job:
-Taking Wikipedia as an example: It's a centralized information platform (in a sense that you only need to visit one webpage for all the information you need), but __everyone__ can edit it.
+It's a centralized information platform (in a sense that you only need to visit one webpage for all the information you need), but __everyone__ can edit it.
 The knowledge base is expanded by providing editing rights to everyone.
 But at the same time, it gives a space for people to talk about some topic and to merge their own opinion into the webpage.
 This also enhanced the credibility of the information.
-Although Wikipedia is not a perfect platform, but at least it's a start.
-(Please donate 💷.)
+Although Wikipedia is still not a perfect platform, but at least it's a start.

+On the other hand, private projects like Elon Musk's [Starlink](https://www.starlink.com) is trying to cover all basic internet access needs of people who lives in rural area around the globe.